Guess who?: PTI minister availed himself of tax amnesty scheme in PML-N regime

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: A key member of Pakistan Tehreek-e-Insaf and sitting federal minister had availed himself of whitening of black money scheme (Tax Amnesty Scheme 2018) during the PML-N govt and paid Rs5.8 million tax against five foreign properties worth Rs194 million in the United Kingdom, Dubai and Malaysia, official documents reveal.
+ISLAMABAD: A key member of Pakistan Tehreek-e-Insaf and sitting federal minister had availed himself of whitening of black money scheme (Tax Amnesty Scheme 2018) during PML-N government and paid Rs5.8 million tax against five foreign properties worth Rs194 million in the United Kingdom, Dubai and Malaysia, official documents reveal.

 The Federal Board of Revenue (FBR) on Thursday briefed the National Assembly’s Standing Committee on Finance about the two tax amnesty schemes introduced by PTI and PML-N during their respective eras.
 The committee was informed that there were a few politicians among the beneficiaries who availed themselves of the whitening of black money scheme (Tax Amnesty Scheme).
 The incumbent and previous governments gave away tax relief worth Rs61.4 billion to 191 billionaires.
 The committee, however, was not provided the names of those beneficiaries of the amnesty schemes.